asift91/Manual_Migration/option1.md

 	- Carefully check the permissions in your 'moodledata' area.
 The web server needs to be able to write to the 'sessions' subdirectory.
 5. Fatal error: $CFG->dataroot is not writable, admin has to fix directory permissions!
 Exiting.

-	- Check the moodle and moodledata permissions and make sure they are www-data:www-data only.IF not change the group and ownership permissions.
+	- Check the moodle and moodledata permissions and make sure they are www-data:www-data only.
+If not change the group and ownership permissions.
 	- Command to update the permissions

 		```